richardcrng/fireactive/website/docs/quick-start/active-class-101.md

 </TabItem>
 </JsTsTabs>

-Trying to save our user to the database using the default prototype `save` method will fail without initializing a connection to the Firebase Realtime Database:
+Trying to save our user to the database using the default ActiveClass prototype `.save` method will fail without initializing a connection to the Firebase Realtime Database:

 <JsTsTabs>